spooketti/countdown/README.md

 # The Countdown

-Daily post in a Discord channel counting down the days from the start to the end of my senior year of highschool
+Daily post in a Discord channel counting down the days from the start to the end of my senior year of highschool, with anyone open to write in the categories through commands (/add Trivia content)

 ![alt text](thumbnail1.png)